chalzstrassen/Capstone-Project/README.md

 will populate.
 I will not implement sales at this point.
 [Details][phase-one]

-### Phase 2: Viewing Collections and Books (~1 day)
+### Phase 2: Viewing Collections and Books (~3 day)
 I will add API routes to serve collections and books as JSON, then add Backbone models and collections that fetch data from those routes.
 By the end of this phase, users will be able to create collections, add books to their collections and see their own library populated with data about their collections and books.
-Users can now create books, add books created by other users, and organize books into collections.
+Users can now create books, add books created by other users (if purchased), and organize books into collections.

 [Details][phase-two]

-### Phase 3: Uploading/Downloading books' PDF and Editing Collections (~2 days)
+### Phase 3: Uploading/Downloading books' PDF and Editing Collections (~1 days)
 I will implement third-party libraries to allow users to upload books as PDF.
 While authoring a book, users can attach an image as a cover image for the book.
 I will implement file upload fields for "Book New" form so users can upload both